SEATs: The Unsung Heroes - (Part 3)

-Learn about the unsung heroes of aviation, SEAT operators, who are revolutionizing the industry with their innovations.
-Explore the story of CO Fire Aviation and their dedication to training, safety, and future advancements.
-Stay tuned for more exciting developments in the SEAT world.
+Discover the unsung heroes of aviation, SEAT operators, who are transforming the industry.
+Stay tuned for more exciting SEAT developments!

 But just as other sectors in aviation have seen steady improvements in how they do their job, one SEAT operator in Fort Morgan, Colorado, is doing its part to introduce innovations that could one day revolutionize the industry.